 Student Officer: Second Lieutenant, and Rundlett was his instructor at Douglas.
-He graduated from Moody Field.
+He graduated from Moody Field, S/N: O-1586570.
 He was assigned to the Pilot School at Chanute AFB, IL.
-He flew B-17’s with the 8th A. F. in England.
+He flew B-17’s serving in the 452nd Bomb Group, 728th Bomb Squadron located at Deopham Green Airdrome, England.
 He stayed in the service for 21 years and was qualified to fly B-52’s.

 Wife: Alyce Fedyk

 Student Officer: Second Lieutenant and Joe Gray was his instructor at Douglas.
 He had Basic at Macon, and graduated from Moody Field.
 He was in the 484th Bomb Gp 827th Bomb Sqdn as a B-24 Pilot, and flew out of Italy.
 See http://www.484th.org